xbeat/Machine-Learning/README.md

 Skewness is a measure of asymmetry in probability distributions.
 It indicates the extent to which a distribution deviates from a symmetrical shape.
 Understanding skewness is crucial for data analysis and statistical modeling.
 In this presentation, we'll explore different types of skewness and their implications.

+## Timing Python Code with timeit

+Introduction to timeit

+The timeit module in Python is a powerful tool for measuring the execution time of small code snippets.
+It provides an easy and accurate way to benchmark your code, helping you optimize performance and make informed decisions about implementation choices.

 ## Compact Lie Groups with Python

 Introduction to Compact Lie Groups